 You’ll owe 50% of the amount due on December 31, 2021, and the other 50% due December 31, 2022.

 There is also a payroll tax credit for employment taxes for certain eligible companies, including (but not limited to) businesses that had to close because of COVID-19.
-However, if you get your PPP loan forgiven, you won’t be eligible for the payroll tax credit or deferral of payroll tax.
+However, if you get your PPP loan forgiven, you won’t be eligible for the Employee Retention Tax Credit.

 Nav’s Final Word: Are Paycheck Protection Program Loans Taxable Income?

 It’s unfortunate that deciphering tax code as it relates to the Paycheck Protection Program and Economic Injury Disaster Loan program is so…taxing.
-I suspect the rules haven’t quite been firmed up, so Nav will keep you posted as we learn more about tax cuts and tax deductions related to PPP and EIDL.
+The rules haven’t quite been firmed up, so Nav will keep you posted as we learn more about tax cuts and tax deductions related to PPP and EIDL.

 In the meantime, get more information about the Paycheck Protection Program and more information on EIDL.